ammoseek/asblog/src/posts/02-15-2021-lab-announcement/index.md

 featuredImage: './casing-tweezers.jpg'
 ---

 Today we'd like to announce a new effort that we've dubbed The AmmoSeek Lab.
-This is a new web site where we will be making upcoming AmmoSeek features and updates available for you to use.
+This is a new web site where we will be making upcoming AmmoSeek features/updates available for you to try out before they are generally available on our production site.

 The only catch is that you should expect there to be bugs and the site may not work properly for you at times (especially when we are updating it).

 ## Why are we doing this?

-We are doing this because we are small team and we'd like your help in finding bugs before they cause havoc on our production site.
+We are doing this because we are small team and we'd like your help in finding bugs before they wreak havoc on our production site.
 The goal is to minimize problems with new feature updates before they go to production.

 Please, please, pretty please, [contact us with any bugs you encounter](https://ammoseek.com/contact) and try to provide as much detail about what you are seeing as possible.
 Sending us a screenshot is usually incredibly helpful in assisting us in identifying and fixing things.

-We are continually working on making AmmoSeek as helpful as it can be and this should help us toward that aim as we enlist our sizable audience to scream at us when they find something wrong with the lab code.
+We are continuously working on making AmmoSeek as helpful as it can be and this should help us toward that aim as we enlist our sizable audience to scream at us when they find something wrong with the lab site.

 ## Accessing the lab